-Multiple Districts — Several Kent County districts had already taken action in response to spiking cases of COVID-19 statewide by the time Gov. Gretchen Whitmer and the Michigan Department of Health and Human Services (MDHHS) announced new restrictions Sunday evening.
+Multiple Districts — Several Kent County districts had already taken action in response to spiking cases of COVID-19 statewide by the time Gov. Gretchen Whitmer and the Michigan Department of Health and Human Services (MDHHS) announced new restrictions Sunday, Nov.
+15. (Those restrictions have now been extended through Dec.
+20 under an order issued Dec.
+7.)

 Faced with positive cases, students and staff in quarantine and shortages of substitute teachers, many superintendents moved students to remote learning or hybrid models.
-Now, under the new emergency order issued by the MDHHS, in effect Wednesday through Dec.8, all Michigan districts will follow suit.
+Now, under the new emergency orders issued by the MDHHS, in effect Wednesday through Dec.
+8, all Michigan districts will follow suit.

 High schools and colleges must close to in-person learning, Whitmer and health officials announced Sunday evening.
 Other restrictions include a pause to athletics and extracurricular activities.
 Districts have the option to continue in-person learning for kindergarten through eighth grade.
 However, several districts have also gone virtual at all grade levels, including Kentwood, Wyoming, Sparta, Kelloggsville, Byron Center, Grandville, Comstock Park and Godwin Heights.